SevenHillsSchool/Aditi-s-Inquiry/README.md

 Day 6 - Working on pseudocode, started planning out how graphics will look like.
 Also experimenting with different graphics with Java Swing.
 Still using repl as an IDE.

 Day 7 - Put in some of the text, still no graphics yet.
 Trying to find a way to display text in frame and not in the console.

+DAY 8 - Started putting in graphics.
+Might  try using the JLabel method to display text in the frame.